OpenRiak/riak_kv/docs/QueryAPI.md

 The query definition above will search for anyone who was born in the first 6 months of 1964, and was living in the LS9 postal area on 1st January 1980.

-To query across both indexes, a compound query is required.
-The following query could be managed on a single query with the [previous strategy](#example-1---a-simple-people-search-index).
-In this strategy the family name and address information is split across different indexes, and multiple queries combined through an aggregation expression are now required to search for only the SMITHs that meet the address criteria.
+To query across both indexes, a combination query is required.
+The following query could be managed on a single query with the [previous strategy](#example-1---a-simple-people-search-index), however, in this strategy the family name and address information is split across different indexes.
+Multiple queries combined through an aggregation expression are now required to search for only the SMITHs that meet the address criteria.

 ```json
     {